astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </Tabs>

 - Skip [Step 6](#step-6-create-a-custom-serialization-method-to-handle-pandas-dataframes).
-The pre-built XCom backend includes serialization methods out of the box.
+The pre-built XCom backend includes a serialization method for `pandas.DataFrame` objects out of the box.

 :::tip